StephenFluin/devrel.nexus/src/artifacts.md

 # Artifacts
 DevRel teams are capable of many things.
-This is a menu of the things that DevRel teams COULD focus on delivering.
+This is a partial menu of the things that DevRel teams COULD focus on delivering.

+Focus ends up being one of the most important skills for a DevRel team to develop, as all of these artifacts will create value for developers, but the team must identify the artifacts and outcomes with the greatest impact to cost ratio.

 * Documentation